l3mpire/lemlist-developer/source/includes/_hooks.md

 This endpoint adds a hook in our system.
 Each time an event happen, we'll call `targetUrl` with the event data as an object.
 To know more about the data passed, see [activities](/#get-activities)

+For mails sent through the composer, the `emailsSent` event is not fired

 ### HTTP Request

 `POST https://api.lemlist.com/api/hooks`